atiselsts/spacescanner/README.md

 * `bestOfValue` - the user-defined best (TOP) optimization function's value
 * `restartFromBestValue` - restart each subsequent method from the best point in the search space so far (default: `true`)
 * `maxConcurrentRuns` - how many COPASI processes to run by parallel (default: max(4, the number of CPU cores); range: [1 .. number of CPU cores])
-* `runsPerJob` - how many paraller COPASI executions per each job (i.e. a single set of parameters)
+* `runsPerJob` - how many paraller COPASI processes per each job (i.e. a single set of parameters)

 ### "parameters" section